 It is important for our youth to have the tools and resources to develop a deeper understanding of their faith tradition and how their faith impacts their lives and the lives of others.

-Session attendance - Students must maintain consistant attendance to their class sessions. (i.e. no more than 3 absences) It is the student's responsibility to contact the parish office to make other arrangements, and it is also the student's responsibility to review what they missed in class.
-Other
+- Session attendance - Students must maintain consistant attendance to their class sessions (i.e. no more than 3 absences).
+If circumstances beyond the student's control require them to miss class, it is the student's responsibility to contact the parish office to make other arrangements, and it is also the student's responsibility to review what they miss in class.

 Registration and Fees